liuggio/liuggio.github.com/_posts/2013-09-11-design-by-contract-behaviour.md

 One solution would be to permit the alias for namespaces.

-Another `naive` solution would be modify the `php-internal` of how type hinting works, maybe you could define the interface with a keyword `behaviour` that forces the engine to check that the type that you pass has the behavior (functions) and not forcing the namespace.
+Another `naive` solution would be modify the `php-internal` of how type hinting works, maybe defining an interface with a sort of keyword eg.`behaviour` that forces the engine to check that the type that you pass has the same behavior (functions) and not forcing the namespace.

     namespace MyLib;